Whyounes/whyounes.me/app/posts/published/20140105_decoupling-packages.md

 But we all know this sucks, because now you can't mock the Session class since it's hardcoded into the form builder.

+> I realize you can still mock this specific class due to some IOC and Facade magic in Laravel, but that's a bit besides the point.

 ## Something a little better

 A better option would be to inject the Session object into the form builder.
 This way we can at least easily swap it out with a mock so we can actually test this thing.